 I’m a Postdoctoral Researcher at the University of Rhode Island, where my research focuses on applied seaweed research.
 Have you ever gone to the beach for a day of rest and relaxation only to find the sand smothered by a thick mat of multi-colored seaweed?
 These floating mats of seaweed are referred to as seaweed blooms and they can have negative impacts on the ecology and economy of coastal communities.
 My research aims to determine how these blooms are changing over time in response to global climate change and coastal management efforts.
 I am also interested in promoting seaweed aquaculture in local waters.
 Not only are seaweeds delicious, but they can be used to clean up excess nutrients in our coastal waters (referred to as bioremediation).
 When I’m not in the lab, I love to garden and travel.

-I am a first year master's student at Humboldt State University in the Fisheries Biology Department.
+I am a second year master's student at Humboldt State University in the Fisheries Biology Department.
 I'm interested in human impacts on the environment and conservation.
 When I'm not counting fish you can probably find me outside on an adventure or eating ice cream on my porch.

 I am a PhD student at the University of Groningen and am looking into the microbiome of the insect pest Drosophila suzukii.
 I am broadly interested in ecology, evolution and environment.
 Away from lab, I like cooking, walking and observing wildlife.
 Twitter: @kirangurung29

 Nick has a Master of Science in Marine Science from UNC Wilmington.
 He has worked in the Aquatic Ecology Laboratory since 2015, and which monitors the water quality in the Lower Cape Fear River Basin.
 His master's thesis research pertained to eutrophication and nutrient cycling within a freshwater lake in Wilmington, NC.
 When he's not sciencing, Nick enjoys running, swimming, cooking, sailing, and catching up with friends and family.
 His favorite candy is Reese's pb cups, because what is there not to like!?